thosakwe/build_native/build_native/README.md

 configuration.
 However, this means that it can only serve one purpose: invoking the compiler on the user's system.

+## Command Line Usage
+`package:build_native` ships with a few commands that can make the native extension experience a bit easier to bear:

+## Verifying the Environment
+To ensure that the system has a compatible compiler available, and that the necessary executables are in the `PATH` to build extensions, run:

+`pub run build_native doctor`

+### Generating Extension Boilerplate
+Creating native extensions for any language can tend to involve a lot of boilerplate.

+To quickly scaffold a new native extension, run:

+`pub run build_native scaffold`

 ## Source Files